What Is Plot? Definition and 3 Ways to Plot Your Story

 What is plot in a story?

-There are a few different ways to map out the plot of your story, but in the end all stories follow a pattern of action and reaction.
+There are a few different ways to map out your plot , but in the end most stories follow a pattern of action and reaction.
 The protagonist takes a step forward, makes a choice, creates something, or puts some new energy into being—this is the action.
 Then, the reaction: the protagonist’s action triggers an effect that they didn’t expect, or an effect they did expect but that has unintended consequences.
 In response, the main character takes another action.
 And the plot pushes back, again and again and again.

 How these actions and reactions progress will naturally fall into the rhythmic patterns of storytelling that we call story structure.